All posts

 doola vs Pilot vs DIY: Non-Resident LLC Bookkeeping (2026)

-Non-resident LLC founders have fewer bookkeeping options than they expect. doola, Pilot, and self-managed QuickBooks/Xero — what each path costs and covers.
+Non-resident LLC founders have fewer bookkeeping options than expected. doola, Pilot, and self-managed QuickBooks/Xero compared.

 You formed your US LLC from outside the United States.
-A formation service handled the Articles of Organization, the registered agent, and the EIN application.
-Now the operational reality arrives: bank transactions to categorize, revenue to reconcile across currencies, and a Form 5472 due to the IRS every year with a $25,000 penalty for non-filing.
+A formation service handled the Articles of Organization, the registered agent, and the EIN application — whether through Doola, Firstbase, or Stripe Atlas.
+Now you need someone to keep the books, and there's a Form 5472 due to the IRS every year with a $25,000 penalty for non-filing.

-This comparison maps three paths that non-resident LLC founders actually have access to: doola (an all-in-one platform built for non-resident founders), Pilot (a professional bookkeeping service that accepts US entities regardless of founder location), and DIY (self-managed bookkeeping with QuickBooks or Xero).
+What's left: doola (all-in-one platform built for non-resident founders), Pilot (professional bookkeeping on QuickBooks, accepts US entities globally), and DIY (self-managed QuickBooks or Xero).

 Quick reference: Annual cost by path